EuroCRIS/CASRAI-Dictionairies/Picklists/Contributor Roles/Writing – review & editing.md

-# Contributor Roles/Writing â€“ review & editing
+# Contributor Roles/Writing – review & editing
 ## Short definition
 Preparation, creation and/or presentation of the published work by those from the original research group, specifically critical review, commentary or revision â€“ including pre- or post-publication stages.
 ## Type